-All regular full-time employees of NWF State College are eligible for help under this program.
+All regular full-time employees of the College are eligible for help under this program.
 The College provides referral and assessment to a contracted agency.
 The cost of the counseling/treatment is the responsibility of the employee.

-- The Employee Assistance Program (EAP) is managed by the NWF State College Executive Director of Human Resources. - Referral to this program may be by the individual employee or the College.
+- The Employee Assistance Program (EAP) is managed by the Executive Director of Human Resources. - Referral to this program may be by the individual employee or the College.